ajdafonte/mars-rover/README.md

     - Input data: text of the message and the dialect by which the message should be transmitted.
     - Constraints: Available dialects (UK, USA, JAMAICA; AUSTRALIA)

-With this endpoints is possible access/transmit messages of/for the Mars Rover.
+With these endpoints is possible access/transmit messages of/for the Mars Rover.

 #### Multimedia